 Mutual support through the exchange of experience and information is of prime importance, both for those affected and for their families.

 OI can lead to physical disability, requiring the use of crutches, wheelchair or other mobility aids.
 The use of hearing aids are also common and some get cochlea implants.
-People with OI usually rely more on their intellect than on physical strength and therefore benefit from the best possible education

 For more detailed information about OI in English we advice you to check out the information from our member organizations BBS and OIF.